Publication Ethics and Malpractice Statements

-The Agrobiological Records (ABRs) is quarterly Journal (January-March; April-June; July-September; October-December) published by the Unique Scientific Publishers.
-This journal publishes original research papers, reviews, clinical articles/case reports and short communications in the area of agriculture, veterinary, animal sciences and allied disciplines.
-The ABRs publishes the articles/manuscripts those contribute significantly to the knowledge in the field of agrobiological sciences.
+The International Journal of Agriculture and Biosciences (IJAB) is quarterly (January-March; April-June; July-September; October-December) peer-reviewed, and open access journal published by the Unique Scientific Publishers.
+This journal publishes original research papers, reviews, clinical articles/case reports and short communications in agriculture, veterinary, animal sciences and allied disciplines.
+The IJAB publishes the articles/manuscripts those contribute significantly to the knowledge in the field of agriculture and biosciences.
 Preference is given to the original articles that develop new concepts or experimental approaches and are not merely repositories of scientific data.

 The formal part of the scholarly communication system, the publication of an article in a peer-reviewed learned journal, serves many purposes outside of simple communication.
 It is a building block in developing a rational and respected knowledge network.
 It is prima facie evidence for the quality and impact of the research work of its authors and, by extension, the institutions that support them.
 It supports and is itself an example of the scientific method.
 For all these reasons and more, it is important to lay down standards of expected ethical behavior by all parties involved in publishing: the author, the journal editor, the peer reviewer, and the publisher.
 This includes all parties treating each other with respect and dignity and without discrimination, harassment, bullying, or retaliation.

 It is the responsibility of the Editor, IJAB and the Unique Scientific Publishers to take reasonable steps to identify and prevent the publication of papers where research misconduct has occurred.
 In no case the Editor, IJAB and the Unique Scientific Publishers will encourage such misconduct, or knowingly allow such misconduct to take place.
 If such misconduct case has been reported then Editor, IJAB and the Unique Scientific Publishers will deal with allegations appropriately.